brotatotes/bht-automation/bht gen 3/Colossians/Chapter 2/Colossians 2 12 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-13-2023 01:40:21
+- Timestamp: 12-18-2023 19:29:24
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 79
+- BHT Word Count: 76
-- BHT Commentary Usage: 33.96%
+- BHT Commentary Usage: 40.0%
-- BHT Quality Score: 2.4535252944483252
+- BHT Quality Score: 2.5131019644822334
 - Generate Attempts: 3 / 5
-- ChatGPT injected words (53):
+- ChatGPT injected words (50):
-	['a', 'about', 'and', 'are', 'baptism', 'believers', 'brought', 'burial', 'by', 'change', 'christ', 'death', 'details', 'faith', 'fellowship', 'from', 'god', 'heart', 'in', 'is', 'it', 'life', 'may', 'new', 'of', 'old', 'picture', 'power', 'powerful', 'put', 'raised', 'religion', 'remains', 'represents', 'resurrection', 's', 'signifies', 'sin', 'spiritual', 'spiritually', 'symbolizes', 'the', 'their', 'through', 'to', 'transition', 'trust', 'truth', 'ultimately', 'unchanged', 'vary', 'while', 'with']
+	['a', 'act', 'and', 'are', 'as', 'baptism', 'burial', 'by', 'christ', 'constant', 'death', 'declare', 'displayed', 'enter', 'faith', 'for', 'forgiveness', 'former', 'god', 'immersion', 'in', 'into', 'is', 'it', 'life', 'may', 'methods', 'new', 'of', 'our', 'participating', 'pledge', 'power', 'regarded', 'remain', 'represents', 'resurrection', 's', 'sins', 'spiritual', 'symbolized', 'the', 'this', 'through', 'truths', 'united', 'vary', 'we', 'while', 'with']
-- ChatGPT injected words (significant words only) (35):
+- ChatGPT injected words (significant words only) (30):
-	['baptism', 'believers', 'brought', 'burial', 'change', 'christ', 'death', 'details', 'faith', 'fellowship', 'god', 'heart', 'life', 'new', 'old', 'picture', 'power', 'powerful', 'raised', 'religion', 'remains', 'represents', 'resurrection', 's', 'signifies', 'sin', 'spiritual', 'spiritually', 'symbolizes', 'transition', 'trust', 'truth', 'ultimately', 'unchanged', 'vary']
+	['act', 'baptism', 'burial', 'christ', 'constant', 'death', 'declare', 'displayed', 'enter', 'faith', 'forgiveness', 'god', 'immersion', 'life', 'methods', 'new', 'participating', 'pledge', 'power', 'regarded', 'remain', 'represents', 'resurrection', 's', 'sins', 'spiritual', 'symbolized', 'truths', 'united', 'vary']

 ### Logs
-- Attempt 1 BHT: Through the act of baptism, the former life is symbolically buried, paralleling the burial of Christ.
-Though the details of the sacrament may vary, the spiritual figures remain the same.
-Faith is the means by which believers lay hold of Christ, and by trusting in God's power to raise Jesus, believers are spiritually raised to new life.
-The emphasis on faith in the resurrection is important, as baptism serves as a picture of the change already brought about in the heart through faith.
-The rite of baptism signifies the fellowship with Christ and the transition from the death of sin to the life of religion.
-Baptism, performed through immersion, represents the burial and resurrection of Christ, along with the burial of sins.
-It is crucial to recognize that faith in the operation of God is the foundation upon which baptism is received.
+- Attempt 1 BHT: Baptism is often regarded as the burial of the former life, symbolically represented through immersion.
+The power of God displayed in raising Jesus from the dead serves as a pledge of our spiritual resurrection and a condition for the spiritual power already at work within us.
+Through baptism, we declare our faith in the expiatory death of Christ for the forgiveness of our sins.
+This act symbolizes our fellowship with Christ's resurrection and our final resurrection.
+It is through faith in God's power that we participate in this new life.
+While the mode of baptism may vary, the spiritual figures and truths it represents remain constant.
-- 🔄 Colossians 2:12 (attempt 1, 143 words, 32.47% quotes quality score: 2.6303026962989495, V2 normalized quality score: 78.8, commentator tiers 1-3: 33.12%, 36.19%, 30.7%)
+- 🔄 Colossians 2:12 (attempt 1, 108 words, 37.5% quotes quality score: 2.498341034145306, V2 normalized quality score: 74.41, commentator tiers 1-3: 35.61%, 35.23%, 29.16%)
 	- BHT WAS OVER 70 WORDS!
-- Attempt 2 BHT: Through baptism, the former life is symbolically buried, paralleling Christ's burial.
-The minor details of the sacrament may vary, but the spiritual figures remain.
-Faith is the means by which believers lay hold of Christ, and by trusting in God's power to raise Jesus, believers are spiritually raised.
-Baptism represents the fellowship with Christ and the transition from the death of sin to the life of religion.
-Crucially, faith in God's operation is the foundation of receiving baptism.
+- Attempt 2 BHT: Baptism is seen as the burial of the old carnal life, symbolized by immersion.
+God's power in raising Jesus from the dead assures our spiritual resurrection, while baptism signifies our fellowship with Christ's resurrection and our future resurrection.
+By putting faith in the expiatory death of Christ, believers declare their forgiveness of sins.
+Though baptism methods may differ, the spiritual truths it represents remain constant.
+It is through faith in God's power that we enter into new life.
-- 🔄 Colossians 2:12 (attempt 2, 81 words, 28.85% quotes quality score: 2.4627574773344643, V2 normalized quality score: 73.23, commentator tiers 1-3: 32.64%, 36.13%, 31.23%)
+- 🔄 Colossians 2:12 (attempt 2, 81 words, 33.93% quotes quality score: 2.470756760481043, V2 normalized quality score: 73.49, commentator tiers 1-3: 35.11%, 35.95%, 28.94%)
 	- BHT WAS OVER 70 WORDS!
-- ✅ Colossians 2:12 bht prompt v0.7 (79 words, 33.96% quotes)
+- ✅ Colossians 2:12 bht prompt v0.7 (76 words, 40.0% quotes)
-- quality score: 2.4535252944483252, V2 normalized quality score: 72.92, commentator tiers 1-3: 33.79%, 36.04%, 30.17%)
+- quality score: 2.5131019644822334, V2 normalized quality score: 74.9, commentator tiers 1-3: 35.53%, 35.73%, 28.75%)